Lobbying Tips from MACo

 There are many issues that come up during legislative sessions.
 A particular legislator may be on the county side on one issue and against it on another.
 Be careful not to scold a legislator too much if s/he is against you on a particular issue.
 S/he may support you on the next issue – but not if s/he has suffered much of your wrath.

 If you have communication with a legislator about a bill, inform MACo staff.
-If you send or fax letters to legislators, provide MACo with a copy.
+If you send correspondence to legislators, please provide MACo with a copy.

 Coordinate your legislative efforts with your other county elected officials.
 Stand up and support their bills and ask them to return the favor.